mplouffe/InnovationDaze_Twitter_Bot/README.md

-## Node.js Innovation Daze Twitter Bot
+## Node.js Twitter Bot Framework

-#### v 1.0.0 - Branching from Rnd Encounter Bot
+#### v 1.0.0 - Basic Bot Framework
-Creating a basic version of the bot using the same framework as Rnd Encounter Will look at improving the structure next
-Never did finish the image generation thing...
-Art Twitter Bot?
+Creating a framework to host the logic and scheduling for multiple Twitter bots.